Skip to main content

 Keyhole surgery is usually used for a hiatus hernia.
 This involves making small cuts in your tummy (abdomen).
 It's done under general anaesthetic, so you'll be asleep during the operation.

-After surgery it usually takes:
+After surgery, it usually takes:

-• 2 to 3 days before you can go home
+• 2 to 3 days before you can go home from the hospital

 • 6 weeks before you can eat what you want